momingse/fzearch/README.md

 ## API

-### `fzearch.search(query: string, maxResults?: number, customFunc?: SWCustomFunc): string[]`
+### `Fzearch.search(query: string, db: string[], options?: FzearchOptions): any[]`

 - `query`: The keyword to search.
 - `db`: The list of strings to search.
+- `options`: The options for the search.
     - `maxResults`: The maximum number of results to return.
 Default is 5.
-- `customFunc`: The custom functions to calculate the scores and penalties.
     - `getPenalty`: The function to calculate the penalty for the given characters.
     - `getScore`: The function to calculate the score for the given characters.
+    - `showScore`: Whether to show the score in the result.
+Default is false.
+    - `caseSensitive`: Whether to consider the case sensitivity.
+Default is false.

 ## Algorithms